libaudioverse/libaudioverse/README.md

 All functions that can error return error codes.
 That is all.
 That is also why property getter/setters return their value through an out parameter, but you can't have everything.

 This is much better than the alternative: an error flag.
 The error flag ends up making things living hell for users who need threads.
 See Camlorn_audio and all the uglyness around OpenAL that makes it even come close to working, and why this is neccessary will become abundantly clear.

+##Stylistic Convensions##

+Everything from this library intended for public use begins with `Lav`, even constants.
+The actual stylistic convensions pertain to the rest:

+- Constants, macros, and enumeration values are alll uppercase with underscores, for example `Lav_PROPERTYTYPE_INT`.

+- Functions are camelcase proceeded by `Lav_`, for example `Lav_getIntProperty`.

+- Struct members are not proceedded by `Lav`, as they are part of the type and this is unnecessary; they are lower-case with ubnderscores separating words.